drteeth/elixir-es-cqrs/slides.md

 # It's easy to see the state of the system at a particular point in history.

-# Reports!
+Here we're going back in time to check on the state of the old Unspace office.
+We see here that on the first date, the office was in a fine state, but when we advance the stream to the next day, the office is very much on fire due to a pinball machine related incident.

 ---
 class:

-# Reading from projectsion is fast and simple
+# Reading from Projections is fast and simple
 * Denormalized
 * Joining and Grouping already done
 * Tailored to the each use case